Bounds for syzygies of monomial curves: Introduction

-Conjecture \ref{ConjectureHS} is in fact a consequence of the stronger \cite[Conjecture 2.1]{HerzogStamate}, which predicts the same inequality for the defining ideal of the tangent cone of $R_\G$.
+Conjecture \ref{ConjectureHS} is in fact implied by a stronger \cite[Conjecture 2.1]{HerzogStamate}, which predicts the same inequality for the defining ideal of the tangent cone of $R_\G$.
 No progress has been made on this conjecture since it was stated.
 We formulate here a natural extension to all the Betti numbers.

 \begin{conj} Let $\G$ be a numerical semigroup.
 Then, $b_i(R_\G) \leq i{\w(\G) +1 \choose i+1}$ for all $i \geq 1$. \end{conj}

 Conjecture \ref{ConjectureHS} is the case $i = 1$ of Conjecture \ref{ConjectureBetti}.
 If true, these bounds are sharp, since they are attained, for example, by semigroups of the form $\langle m, m+1, \ldots, 2m-1\rangle$.